 She loves honoring her late mom’s legacy through raising funds and awareness for her favorite causes–including Alzheimer’s Texas and United Way of Hays and Caldwell Counties.
 Lauren’s #TexasStrong shirts raised nearly $150,000 for central Texas flood relief in 2015.

-She is the co-founder of Daughters of Dementia, a growing community connecting women for hope and health; an active member of both the Writers’ League of Texas and the Austin chapter of the Society of Children’s Book Writers and Illustrators; and the former executive director of Texas Landowners Council, a statewide organization dedicated to protecting property rights at the Texas Legislature.
+She is the co-founder of Daughters of Dementia, a growing community connecting women for hope and health and an active member of both the Writers’ League of Texas and the Austin chapter of the Society of Children’s Book Writers and Illustrators.